2083008/GhostChess/README.md

 ## Required Hardware <a name="required_hardware"></a>
 2x Stepper Motors
+Electromagnet and set of magnets
+Sensor matrix (hall effect sensors or read switch) Chess board and pieces

 ## Building Software <a name="building_software"></a>
 To build this project's software: first clone the repository then run